ExMember/exmember.github.io/_drafts/what_are_specifications.md

 This flexibility is also a downside of implicit specifications.
 When the behavior changes constantly and without warning it is very difficult for users to effectively use the software.
-When the specification changes constantly it's difficult to write code that meets the specification, you are trying to hit a moving target.
+When the specification changes constantly it's difficult to write code that meets the specification; you are trying to hit a moving target.

-Complicated or confusing specifications exasperate the problems.
+Complex or confusing specifications exasperate the problems.
 When implicit, they change for no other reason than it is not possible to maintain them completely in working memory.

 Keeping specifications implicit also makes it easy to overlook problems such as ambiguity, incompleteness, or inconsistency.